Off-Grid Solar System Calculator

 Real Gear That Matches Calculator Output

 Once the calculator has given you a number, you need real hardware.
-Here are battle-tested options across system sizes:
+Here are widely used options across system sizes:

 Complete Small-System Kits

 The Renogy 400W 12V Premium Kit (4x100W panels, 40A MPPT, mounting, cables) matches almost exactly what a small cabin or tiny home needs.
-It is the single most popular starter kit in our data.
+It is one of the most popular starter kits on the market.

 Check Price on Amazon